 Barry Tsai (London, United Kingdom)

 Barry has been a Eurovision fan since the early 70’s when the show was a must watch night on UK television.
 After rekindling his interest in Eurovision in the mid 2000’s he attending the 2018 contest in Lisbon and joined ESCCovers as part of the team reporting Junior Eurovision in Gliwice, Poland.
-Barry now regularly posts new stories and manages the website.
+Barry now writes and manages the website and YouTube channel.

 Andy Mikheev (Moscow, Russia)